Bybburnam/Bybburnam/README.md

 ### Kick off your shoes and stay awhile!
-I'm a multidisciplinary IT Professional who has an interest in the cloud and cyber security.
+I'm a multidisciplinary IT Professional who has an interest in cloud technologies and cyber security.
 I have a passion for people, technology, innovation, volunteering, and the arts!

 <br/>